 Running a talent show requires more preparation but it’s a fun way to boost donations.

-Invite members of your local community to showcase their talents.
+Invite members including kids of your local community to showcase their talents.
 Ask attendees to vote for their favorite act.
 See if you can team up with a local business to offer a prize for the winner.

 Amateur talent shows are great for community building.
 It’ll also likely create plenty of interest.
 People are always curious to see the hidden talents of their acquaintances!